1kevinvh/SQL-Data-Exploration/README.md

 The only difference in this code is the line **round(sum(i.total)*.15,2) AS \[Commisssion\]**.
 Adding this line to the select clause multiplies the total sum of the employee's transactions by 15% and rounds the total to 2 decimal places.

 The output shows Jane Peacock has a significantly higher commission.
 This raises suspicion, so I should look closer into the employee.
-The next step is to look into the list of customers that the employee helped, so I create the code:
+The next step is to look into the list of customers that the employee helped, so I created the code:

 ![Input](WSDA_Images/3_4Code.png)

-This code adds the customer's first and last name that Jane helped ad orders the data from highest to lowest in total sales.
+This code adds the customer's first and last name that Jane helped and orders the data from highest to lowest in total sales.

 The output shows John Doeein looks suspicious because the sales and commission are significant compared to the other customers.
 So I want to look into the customer to check their records.
 To do this I use the code: